 Preparing For Your Appointment

-- Mammograms and other breast imaging: Arrange ahead of time to bring or transfer your previous mammograms and other breast imaging studies to our office.
+- Arrange ahead of time to bring or transfer your previous mammograms and other breast imaging studies to our office

-- For all Appointments: Bring your Medicare or insurance cards if you would like us to bill your insurance.
+- For all appointments: bring your Medicare or insurance cards if you would like us to bill your insurance.

 Each technologist at our office is a specialist, with extensive training in mammography techniques and positioning.
 Every effort will be made to ensure your comfort.